Hackinator07/thebirdiebriefing.github.io/src/data/articles/walmart-nw-ark-2025.md

 Sponsor invites in the field are Maria Marin and Maria Fassi.

-**Sustainable Approach**

-Golf Canada is raising the bar on sustainability at the Open, aiming to make the tournament zero-waste and carbon-neutral.
-Partnering with the Green Event Ninjas, the event has already diverted 75% of waste, recycled thousands of kilograms of material, and eliminated nearly 68,000 single-use water bottles.
-With fans encouraged to bike, carpool, and engage in eco-friendly practices, the Open is setting a new standard for environmental responsibility.

 **Tickets, Sushi, Viewing Decks, and Parking**

 General admission is $10 per day or $25 for the week, with free admission for kids 17 and under.
 The [BITE Experience ($50 daily) showcases local restaurants and culture.
 Looking over the menu it spans from steak, to sushi, to fried chicken, even a charcuterie & wine bar!](https://bitenwa.com/tickets?utm_source=chatgpt.com) The host nation has the Choctaw Club ($75 daily) which offers upgraded hospitality overlooking the island green at 15.